 10 Kitchen Cleaning Tips

-Over the years during residential junk cleanups, our junk removal crew has come across countless kitchens that needed to not only have just removed but cleaned as well.
+Over the years during residential junk cleanups, our junk removal crew has come across countless kitchens that needed to not only junk removal but kitchen cleaning as well.
 The kitchen is one of the easiest rooms to get dirty and form junk piles in.
 This is because of the heavy foot traffic, the kitchen table being the dumping ground of items after a long day at work and leaving dishes in the sink “for later.”
 As we have removed junk and cleaned kitchens over the years we have put together 10 tips to help keep your kitchen clean and clutter free!

 10 Kitchen Cleaning & Decluttering Tips